 The Dental Prosthetic

-The dental prosthetic is the last part we attach to complete the dental implant restoration.
-This is the part that acts as the crown portion of the tooth.
-The kind you need depends on how many teeth you are missing.
-Today’s dental restorations blend in perfectly with your natural teeth, so naturally we will make sure it matches your desired smile.
+Today’s dental restorations blend in perfectly with your natural teeth.
+So naturally, we will make sure it matches your desired results.
 Dr. Trinkner or Dr. Keefer will help determine which restoration will work best for you.
 The three most common dental prosthetics that we can attach include the following:

-- Dental Crown: A single dental crown is best when you are replacing one single lost tooth, or lost teeth that do not sit next to each other.
+• Dental Crown: A single dental crown is best when you are replacing one single lost tooth, or lost teeth that do not sit next to each other.
 The dental crown will consist of porcelain so that it looks as natural as possible.
 Our dentist will cap a single dental implant with a custom crown after the healing process.

-- Dental Bridge: At least two dental implants and a dental bridge can replace several consecutively missing teeth, or up to 5 row of missing teeth.
+• Dental Bridge: At least two dental implants and a dental bridge can replace consecutively missing teeth, or up to 5 row of missing teeth.
 The bridge will consist of two crowns that will attach to the dental implants, and the fake teeth or pontics that sit between the crowns.